 What to Expect:

-- Family Gatherings: The celebration includes families sharing meals during prayer sessions.
+- Family Gatherings: The celebration involves families having meals together during prayer sessions.

-- Charity (Zakat Al-Fitr): Practicing Zakat Al-Fitr charity usually occurs before attending the Eid prayers.
+- Charity (Zakat Al-Fitr): People who practice Zakat Al-Fitr charity normally do it before attending the Eid prayers.

-- Festive Atmosphere: Malls, parks, and public spaces are decorated, and special events are organized.
+- Festive Atmosphere: The malls, parks, and common areas are adorned, and special events are held.

 Tips for You: